alphagov/paas-team-manual/source/guides/cf_admin_users.html.md

 In order to ensure two factor authentication is used, we use our google apps accounts to authenticate:

 `cf login -a api.SYSTEM_DOMAIN --sso`

+This will give you a link to the UAA login page which lists identity providers.

+Using the normal "Google" identity provider will give you global auditor access.

+Using the "Platform Administrators" identity provider will give you global administrator access, which you should use only when necessary, for instance:

+- during an incident
+- to help a tenant debug a problem with their application